OlkaA/frontend-challenge/README.md

 ## How to use app, functionality <a name = "how-to-use-app"></a>
 App has several pages:
 - HomePage has navigation in the top right corner. \
- By clicking on Expenses it will be redirectered to Expenses page with list of all expenses.\
+ By clicking on Expenses user will be redirectered to Expenses page with list of all expenses.\
- By clicking on About it will be redirectered to About page with short description of the project.
+ By clicking on About user will be redirectered to About page with short description of the project.

-- ExpensesPage
+- ExpensesPage\
  User can see list of expenses.\
  User can navigate to next/previous page to see next part of list of expenses.\
- User can filter on expenses (client side filters) by name of the user or/and by merchant\
+ User can filter on expenses (client side filters) by name of the user or/and by merchant.\
- User can sort expenses by first name of user or by Merchant.
+ User can sort expenses by first name of user or by Merchant.\
- User can click on the button `See more` to see detailed information about specific expense
+ User can click on the button `See more` to see detailed information about specific expense.

- - ExpensePage
+ - ExpensePage\
- User can see detailed information about specific exspense.
+ User can see detailed information about specific exspense.\
- User can add a comment on an expense.
+ User can add a comment on an expense. \
  User can add a receipt image on an expense.

+ - AboutPage\
+ User can see a short description of the project.

+  - ErrorPage\
+ If user enters non-existing url, Error page will appear.

 ## Used technologies <a name = "used-technologies"></a>
 - A single page application using React.